t-fbd/loc_api/README.md

 ### `endpoints`

-Defines the various LOC API endpoints, providing enums and methods to construct URLs based on different endpoints and parameters.
+LOC API endpoints, providing enums and methods to construct URLs based on different endpoints and parameters.

 ### `param_models`